Educator Resources

 Rachael Newmiller, Choteau High SchoolRachael_Newmiller.png

-Rachael Newmiller has been a secondary educator for the past twenty years and has been teaching 7-12 science in Choteau for the past sixteen years.
-Rachael earned a Bachelor of Science in Earth Science, Geology and a Bachelor of Science in Secondary Education, General Science Broadfield from Montana State University Bozeman in 2003 and a Master of Education in Interdisciplinary Studies, Special Education from Montana State University Billings in 2011.
+Rachael Newmiller has been a dedicated secondary educator for over twenty years, with the past sixteen spent teaching science to grades 7–12 in Choteau.
+She holds a Bachelor of Science in Earth Science, Geology, and a Bachelor of Science in Secondary Education, General Science Broadfield from Montana State University Bozeman, both earned in 2003.
+In 2011, she furthered her expertise with a Master of Education in Interdisciplinary Studies and Special Education from Montana State University, Billings.

 FAFSA Resources